How to Use Claude Cowork (Desktop, macOS/Windows) for Blogging, Coding, and Research Workflows

 How to use Claude Cowork is an important question for bloggers, developers, and researchers who want to automate repetitive work on a desktop.

 If you’ve been using Claude for chatting and drafting, you’re only scratching the surface.
-Claude Cowork is Anthropic’s most powerful desktop product yet — an autonomous AI agent that doesn’t just answer questions but actually does the work for you.
+Claude Cowork is Anthropic’s most powerful desktop product yet — an autonomous AI agent that doesn’t just answer questions but actually does the work.

 Whether you’re a blogger, developer, or researcher, Cowork can run multi-step workflows while you focus on higher-value tasks.